 Stepparents May Feel Excluded

 A stepparent may feel almost invisible to the spouse, other stepchildren, extended family, friends, clergy, or medical personnel.
 Stepparents may find themselves excluded from important discussions about medical decisions or funeral arrangements.
-The assumption appears to be that the stepparent, unlike the biological parent, cannot possibly understand or feel the depth of the loss.
+The assumption appears to be that the stepparent, unlike the biological parent cannot possibly understand or feel the depth of the loss which may make the stepparent feel that their grief is being discounted or marginalized.
 Additional pain is felt when others, with no malice intended, fail to acknowledge stepparents or make insensitive remarks.
 Sympathy cards may not include a stepparent’s name.
 All these things serve to remind stepparents that their pain and concern are often unrecognized, seen as illegitimate, or at best, misunderstood.

 Old Feelings May Resurface